 Is Ashby Worth the Premium?

-At $400/month, Ashby's floor is higher than Workable ($189/mo), Lever (~$333/mo), and Greenhouse (~$425/mo) for comparable company sizes.
-You're paying a premium for a newer platform with a cleaner interface and better analytics.
-Whether that premium is worth it depends on how much you value Ashby's reporting over competitors' more established ecosystems and integration libraries.
+At $400/month, Ashby’s floor is higher than Workable ($189/mo), Lever ($333/mo), and Greenhouse ($425/mo) for comparable company sizes.
+You’re paying a premium for a newer platform with a cleaner interface and better analytics.
+Whether that premium is worth it depends on how much you value Ashby’s reporting over competitors’ more established ecosystems and integration libraries.

-Here's a simple framework for deciding:
+A simple framework for the decision:

-• Choose Ashby if you're a data-driven tech company (under 500 employees) that values a unified ATS/CRM/analytics platform, wants a modern interface, and can absorb the $400/mo entry price without it eating your entire recruiting tool budget.
+- Choose Ashby if you’re a data-driven tech company (under 500 employees) that values a unified ATS/CRM/analytics platform, wants a modern interface, and can absorb the $400/mo entry price without it eating your entire recruiting tool budget.

-• Consider alternatives if you're a small team under 50 employees (the $400/mo minimum is steep for early-stage companies), need boolean search for sourcing, hire in non-English markets, or prioritize integration depth over analytics.
+- Consider alternatives if you’re a small team under 50 employees (the $400/mo minimum is steep for early-stage companies), need boolean search for sourcing, hire in non-English markets, or prioritize integration depth over analytics.

-• Consider a hybrid approach if your biggest need is finding candidates, not tracking applicants.
-A lightweight ATS paired with a dedicated AI sourcing tool can cost less combined than Ashby's Plus tier while delivering deeper sourcing capabilities.
+- Consider a hybrid approach if your biggest need is finding candidates, not tracking applicants.
+A lightweight ATS paired with a dedicated AI sourcing tool can cost less combined than Ashby’s Plus tier while delivering deeper sourcing capabilities.

 What If Sourcing Is Your Real Bottleneck?